tobias/open_exception/README.md

 as the open command.
 To use this, you will need to add the following function to your emacs init:

     (defun open-trace-and-file (tracefile file linenum)
-      "Open visit TRACEFILE in one window (in compilation mode), and visit FILE at LINENUM in another" (find-file-other-window tracefile)
+      "Visits TRACEFILE in one window (in compilation mode), and visit FILE at LINENUM in another" (find-file-other-window tracefile)
       (goto-line 2)
       (compilation-mode)
       (find-file-other-window file)
       (goto-line linenum))

+This will open the backtrace in a compilation buffer, making it easy to navigate to other files in the trace.

 Note: for `emacsclient` to work, you will need to be running `emacsserver`.
 To start the server:
     M-x server-start